tadomaitis/conquering-responsive-layouts/README.md

 Of course there is still a lot to learn, but I'm more confident to keep going after solidying my fundamentals.

+I even took the liberty to make some fun on mobile menu button.

 The course can be found [here](https://courses.kevinpowell.co/courses/conquering-responsive-layouts/).
 The live version of my solution to the challenge can be found [here](https://conquering-responsive-layouts-final-challenge.vercel.app).